chrusher/mcmame/README.md

 # mcmame
-MCMC spectral energy distribution code
+Monte Carlo Markov Chain spectral energy distribution code.
+The name is short for Monte Carlo Metallicity, Age, Mass and Extinction.

 Code to use MCMC to sample the mass, age, metallicity and extinction postieror distributions of a stellar population subject to the constraints provided by photometry and optionally metallicity and extinction.